-eAES, while they, thelacuna in the dataButa

-Conclusion
+The qualitative discoveries in these archives then fed back into the analysis of the digital data.
+If we return to the map at the beginning of this article (figure 2), we see that that eastern seaboard, Illinois, and certain states in the South may have adopted some reforms to common law practice butlargely ignored the Field Code.
+The uniform adoption of creditor remedies by the code states, and the political anxieties surrounding their adoption, help to make sense of these apparent exceptions: jurisdictions with rival metropoles of capital faced less intense pressure to adopt the creditor practices of New York.
+Non-code states cluster around the alternative trade outlets of Boston, Chicago, and New Orleans.
+In the two most populous and commercially advanced western states, Texas and Illinois, the need for New York capital failed to move state legislators to adopt the code at the expense of popular sovereignty (despite concerted efforts in both jurisdictions).
+Although, as Noam Maggor has recently shown, Boston capitalists wielded broad influence over development in the West, it was not the law of the Brahmins that protected their investments.
+That task fell to the remedial law of the self-proclaimed Empire State.

-By addressing our historical questions to a sufficiently large but narrowly defined corpus of sources, we benefited from a useful symbiosis of traditional and digital historical methods.
+By addressing our historical questions to a sufficiently large but narrowly defined corpus of sources, we benefited from a symbiosis of traditional and digital historical methods.
 Our computational methods produced useful historical knowledge because they were carefully tailored to what we knew about the data from traditional historical work.
 We knew that code commissioners worked with “the scissors and paste-pot,” as critics complained, and we examined codes in the archives which showed how commissions literally marked up the legislation of other states.
-While we think that one of the most useful things about digital history is its ability to start with large corpora and then figure out what was interesting from the past, we have shown how digital history can also operate by starting with specific historical questions rather than particular sources.
-We have shown how a collection of methods from computer science, including minhash/locality-sensitive hashing, affinity propagation clustering, and network analysis, along with the concept of text deformance from literary studies, can be used to good effect in tracking the changes in the law, as well as any other discursive field whose texts can be readily divided into sections.
+While we think that one of the most useful things about digital history is its ability to start with large corpora and then figure out what is worth asking about the past on its own terms, we have shown how digital history can also operate by starting with specific historical questions rather than particular sources.
+We have shown how a collection of methods from computer science can be used to good effect in tracking the changes in the law.
 Finally we have shown how it is possible to work on different scales, using network analysis, visualization, and algorithmic close reading, and thus to gain both a broad overview of the law’s migration, as well as a highly detailed view of the changes in the law.
+Our methods of identifying text reuse are especially useful for studying the law, given its discursive structure, but they can be adapted to study other historical domains where texts borrowed language from one another.
+The broader point, however, is that emerging methods in text analysis can be useful for historical research as long as the researcher carefully matches the method to the question.
+Methods such as word-embedded models can map structures of discourse as in cultural history, while methods such as named-entity recognition can be used in spatial history.